-Number 9 Films was established by award-winning producing partners Stephen Woolley and Elizabeth Karlsen after a long collaboration at both Palace and Scala Productions.
-In 2005 the company was awarded one of the much sought after Slate Development Funding schemes by the UK Film Council.
-The company has quickly gone on to establish itself as one of the UK’s leading independent production companies forging relationships with a wide range of talent in the UK, across Europe and in the States.
-The company aims to produce between 2 and 3 films a year with a young and vibrant production and development team, headed by Kate Lawrence, who has been with the company for almost 8 years.
+Number 9 Films was created in 2002 by award-winning producing partners Elizabeth Karlsen and Stephen Woolley after a long collaboration at both Palace and Scala Productions.
+The company has established itself as one of the UK’s leading independent production companies forging relationships with a wide range of talent in the UK, across Europe and in the States.

 Films produced under the Number 9 banner include: HBO single drama Mrs Harris starring Annette Bening and Ben Kinglsey nominated for 12 Emmys, 3 Golden Globes, 3 Screen Actors Guild Awards and a Producer’s Guild of America Award.
 Made in Dagenham by Nigel Cole (Caldendar Girls, Saving Grace) starring Sally Hawkins and Bob Hoskins.
 This was nominated for 3 BAFTA’s, 4 BIFA’s, 2 Evening Standard Awards and a London Critics Circle Award.
 Made In Dagenham the Musical opened at the Adelphi in London’s West End in October 2014 starring Gemma Arterton.

 Soon after was the BAFTA nominated Great Expectations, written by David Nicholls, directed by Mike Newell and starring Ralph Fiennes, Helena Bonham Carter and Robbie Colltrane as well as Byzantium written by Moira Buffini, directed by Neil Jordan and starring Gemma Arterton and Saoirse Ronan.